17 March 2021

 “One of the most critical aspects of managing an asset during the tropical storm season is the need to understand what category of hurricanes has hit the platform.
 In the Gulf of Mexico, that is basically a wind speed measurement and depending on what category of hurricane hits the platform, operators need to respond with certain levels of inspection.”

-Having a general view of what is happening on the platform can also inform operators of the asset's condition, for example, installing a camera system that provides images of the helideck, the rig or the moon pool, or various places potentially subject to damage.
+A general view of what is happening on the platform can also inform operators of the asset's condition, for example, installing a camera system that provides images of the helideck, the rig or the moon pool, or various places potentially subject to damage.

 One monitoring system collecting the above data sets or one asset monitoring platform consolidating data from multiple sources can improve operators' ability to respond to extreme events, such as hurricanes.